salieri009/MyTechPortFolio/docs/Best-Practices/Heuristics-Implementation.md

 ### Components Implementing This

-- ✅ `Card` - Clean container design
+- ??`Card` - Clean container design
-- ✅ `Typography` - Clear hierarchy
+- ??`Typography` - Clear hierarchy
-- ✅ `Container` - Proper spacing
+- ??`Container` - Proper spacing
-- ✅ Collapsible sections in projects
+- ??Collapsible sections in projects
-- ✅ Minimal footer design
+- ??Minimal footer design

 ---

-## 9. Help Users Recognize, Diagnose, and Recover from Errors ✅
+## 9. Help Users Recognize, Diagnose, and Recover from Errors ??

 **Principle**: Error messages should be expressed in plain language, precisely indicate the problem, and constructively suggest a solution.